COVID-19 MEASURES — UPDATED MARCH 16, 2021

 If you recently became aware that you were convicted of a traffic or other ticket offence in your absence, resulting in an overdue fine plus late payment charge, and if you have a reasonable excuse for not paying the ticket or pleading not guilty to it by the appearance date, or not appearing for trial, you can apply to have the conviction set aside.
-To do so, follow the instructions provided with the COVID-19 Affidavit to set aside a conviction.
+To do so, follow the instructions provided with the COVID-19 application to set aside a conviction.

 If you missed a court appearance date that has resulted in a warrant issuing for your arrest, contact the court handling your matter by phone or email for further direction.

-Details of the Remote Out of Custody Dispositions and Other Applications are set out in the Traffic Court Practice Note.
+Details of the Remote Out-of-Custody Dispositions and Other Applications are set out in the Traffic Court Practice Note.

-As the Court considers hearing other remote hearings for Traffic Court matters, a further Practice Note will be provided.
+As the Court considers hearing other remote hearings for Traffic Court matters, a further practice note will be provided.